Skip to main content

 |

-[Rest of your flow]
+[Rest of your workflow]

 This creates an audit trail with timestamps of each execution, who ran it, and links to review the runs.
 You can answer questions like “Where did this data come from?” or “When was this processed?” weeks or months later.